mithray/js-load-object/README.md

 - CBOR may have issues remotely due to mime type.
 - So far no EJS support.
 - Planned support for XML and maybe HTML.
 XML is used like JSON and could be helpful in some applications.
+- Planned support for adding directories recursively.
+This would be helpful for having a lot of config files you want to load at once.

 ## Loading Local